divvun/divvun-manager-macos/README.md

 ## Overview

-Divvun Manager is a macOS app that manages the installation and configuration of Divvun spellers and keyboards via [Pahkat](https://github.com/divvun/pahkat).
+Divvun Manager is a macOS app that manages the installation and configuration of Divvun spellers, keyboards and text-to-speech voices via [Pahkat](https://github.com/divvun/pahkat).

-Keyboards are installed in `/Library/Keyboard Layouts/`.
+- Keyboards are installed in `/Library/Keyboard Layouts/`

-Spellers are installed in `/Library/Services/`.
+- Spellers are installed in `/Library/Services/`
+- Voices are installed somewhere, and exposed to the system via the app `Divvun Speech.app`

 ## Download